lupyuen/pinephone-nuttx-usb/README.md

 # USB Halt Timeout

-The NuttX USB EHCI Driver now halts with a timeout when booting on PinePhone...
+The NuttX USB EHCI Driver fails with a timeout when booting on PinePhone...

 ```text
 a64_usbhost_initialize: TODO: a64_clockall_usboh3